Not-Really-Yogurt Recipes Roll-Up

 Utensils need to be reasonably sterile (as does the inulin or other

 prebiotic fiber).
-Whisks are a particularly challenging item to
+Whisks are particularly challenging item to

 fully clean.
 Personally, I eliminate these as concerns by